Qabel/qabel.github.io/_docs/Qabel-Protocol-Register.md

 ## Abstract

-Protocols to store and search information about users' identities on a server.
+Protocols to store, update and search information about users' identities on a server.

 ## Used services